 Net Price: $20,903

 Middlebury College of Vermont is a higher education institution with an expanding on-campus secularist population.
-Although the student body is largely non-religious, Middlebury has been described by students as a welcoming environment that is accepting of all backgrounds and belief systems.
-This college has ranked among Princeton Review‘s “Least Religious Colleges” due to its secular philosophies and lack of student organizations based in any organized religion.
+The student body is largely non-religious.
+Middlebury has been described by students as a welcoming environment that is accepting of all backgrounds and belief systems.
+This college has ranked among Princeton Review‘s “Least Religious Colleges.”
+This is due to its secular philosophies and lack of student organizations based in any organized religion.
 According to recent student surveys, Middlebury College has one of the highest satisfaction ratings in financial aid and return on tuition investment.

 #17 – Ramapo College